rbbrandon/OnDemand-AutoImport/README.md

 ```

 ## Notes:
-* The script only checks for student code (`STDNT_XID`) to determine a match for existing students.
-* I’m not 100% sure of the first "`STDNT_LID`" value, but from looking at my own database, the first record seems to start at "`[SCHL_ID]0000001000`" (e.g. "`13850000001000`").
-Why "`1000`" at the end?
-No idea, but that’s my first record.
-* The script sets the deleted indicator (`DLTD_IND`) to `FALSE` for all imported users, as there is no "`ACTV`/`LEFT`" flags in the CSV (which I assume that flag is for).
-I could set any user not in the CSV to `TRUE`, but I don’t think it matters.
-* "`LAST_UPDATED_SQNC`" I assume is just a counter for how many times the record has been updated, starting at "1" for the initial add, and incrementing with each update to the record.
-* It just uses an ID of "0" for "`CREATED_USER_ID`"/"`LAST_UPDATED_USER_ID`", as that’s what my records have.
+* This script, by default, checks for existing students by matching the student code ("student_code"/"STDNT_XID"), and at least 2 of: "first_name", "surname", and "date_of_birth".
+To match by "student_code" alone, run the script with the `-SkipExtendedRecordChecks` switch.
+* This script, by default, will only import or modify existing accounts.
+It will not mark students as "DELETED" unless run with the `-MarkMissingStudentsAsDeleted` switch.
+* If the database has no existing students, the first record will start at "<b>[SCHL_ID]</b>000000<b>1</b>000" (e.g. for a school with an ID of "1337", the first record ID will be "<b>1337</b>000000<b>1</b>000").
+* If piping the output to a log file, the log file will not be coloured, as it's just a text file.

 ## Authors:

 * **Robert Brandon** - *Initial work*

+# Changelog:
+## v1.1
+* Added extended student match checking.
+* Added coloured output.
+* Added option to mark students not in the CSV as "DELETED".

+## v1.0
+* Initial Release